vmware-archive/nsxansible/readme.md

 Optional: First DNS server in the pool.
 - dns_server_2:
 Optional: Second DNS server in the pool.
+- dns_suffix:
+Optional: DNS suffix of the pool.

 Returns:
 ippool_id variable will contain the IP Pool Id in NSX (e.g. "ipaddresspool-2") if the ippool is created, updates or un-changed.